 When you visit North Head Sanctuary in Manly, keep an eye out for our green "Hello" signs.
 As you chat with key objects, you'll learn about their place in Australia’s history as well as their significance for First Nations Peoples as well as defence personnel, past and present.

 Additionally, you'll receive helpful tips for your visit and have the chance to share your thoughts and provide feedback on your experience.
+Plus: Stick around to the end of any talking object conversation to find out how you can win a Cockatoo Island camping voucher worth up to $109 (T&Cs apply).
 So, what are you waiting for?
 Join the conversation today!

 Eager to start a conversation?
 Anyone can speak to our talking objects – all you need is a mobile phone!